 Why would a person who has died be the subject of a lawsuit?
 There are many potential reasons, but one common example involves a car accident that resulted in the decedent’s death.
 If the decedent was at fault for the accident, a civil lawsuit may be pursued against his estate.
 Examples of how the decedent may have been at fault for the accident include the following:

-- The decedent was driving while intoxicated.
+- First of all, if the decedent was driving while intoxicated.

 - The decedent was driving while distracted, such as using a cell phone or navigation system.

-- The decedent was acting negligently.
+- Furthermore, if the decedent was acting negligently.

 Understanding how to handle lawsuits involving an estate is crucial to ensuring that the estate’s interests are protected.
 We encourage you to contact us today at (888) 443-6590 for more information.
 It would be our pleasure to further assist you.,

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307